Dark Matter annihilation energy output and its effects on the high-z IGM: External DM annihilation energy injection on a halo

 where $R$ is the radius of the halo.
 This can also be written as

-We see that the final result is proportional to $\sigma_{bary}(M)$, and therefore, for the reasons already discussed, it should only be considered as an upper bound on the external luminosity.
-Also, we choose $\epsilon_{abs}=0.9$, because an absorption fraction of $0.9$ means that 10\% of the photons produced inside DM haloes manage to reach the IGM, and therefore, this choice is somewhat similar to choosing $f_{abs}(z) = 0.1$ for the energy injection per baryon in Section 4.3, as motivated by \cite{CLS} and \cite{NatarajanAndSchwarz}, although both fractions are not directly comparable.
+We see that the final result is proportional to $\sigma_{bary}(M)$, and therefore, for the reasons already discussed, it should only be considered as an upper bound on the { received power.
+Also, we are implicitly assuming that the entirety of the annihilation energy that is produced in DM haloes is available to propagate through the universe and thus contributes to the intensity of the radiation field.
+This need not be the case, as some fraction of this radiation may be absorbed in the same haloes where it is produced.
+In fact, in the computations of Section 6 it is assumed that a fraction $f_{abs}$ of the annihilation luminosity is instantaneously absorbed by the IGM.
+This assumption, however, is consistent with the computation of an upper bound to the received power.}

-In {Figure 6}, we show our results for the external DM annihilation light-to-mass ratio (defined as $L^{ext}_{\chi}/M$) as a function of halo mass at different redshifts, considering only the $\Lambda$CDM cosmology, in the case of a WIMP with mass $1TeV$ and considering both substructure and adiabatic compression.

-In general, comparing these results with the ones obtained for the DM luminosity to mass ratio generated within a particular halo (see {Figure 3a}), one can see that the external annihilation luminosity is lower than the internal annihilation luminosity at all redshifts and that the difference is of at least 2 orders of magnitude, as in the case of $z = 5$ and for masses less than $10^{7}M_{\odot}$.
-Therefore, considering that the luminosity computed here is only an upper bound, we can conclude that the external DM annihilation luminosity is not relevant as a feedback mechanism.
-We can also see that the curves for the received luminosity imply an almost constant light to mass ratio at each redshift, which is reasonable considering that the halo cross-section is proportional to the number of electrons, and thus proportional to the mass.